ardanlabs/gotraining/topics/exporting/README.md

 Knowledge creates dependencies, unstable dependencies increase risk, uncertainty is your guide, loosen coupling so you can reduce cost.

+Interfaces provide the highest form of decoupling when the code working with the interfaces don't have any knowledge of the concrete type values stored within them.
+The concrete types should be opaque to the code using the interfaces.

 ## Code Review

 [Declare and access exported identifiers](example1/example1.go)